bareos/bareos/docs/manuals/source/TasksAndConcepts/Plugins.rst

 To use the Apache Libcloud backend you need to have the Libcloud module available for Python 2.

+The plugin needs several options to run properly, the plugin options in the fileset resource and an additional configuration file.
+Both is described below.

 .. _LibcloudPlugin-installation:

 Installation